 Wait times were short, fortunately, which was a relief since the first question after the initial greeting was whether or not we had a reservation.
 After a five to ten minute wait, a table that had been sitting bare for the entire time we were waiting.
 No matter, we were sat, drinks and appetizer ordered within five to ten minutes of arriving.
 Initially, we were a tad suspicious of the recommended tomato tart, worrying about the possibility of the eggs overtaking the flavor of everything else.
 Thankfully wrong we were, as the tomatoes truly shined, a sweet star setting high expectations for the entrees yet to come with its flaky crust, the right amount of eggs and oh, the tomatoes!
 Honestly, if I wanted a light lunch, I’d take the tart with a trio of well-prepared scallops or perhaps the hanger steak that came with the other entree ordered.

-My biggest source of disappointment came from the risotto itself, as I had been anxious to try it ever since first hearing about it the first time and watching it be made on television.
-This disappointment was made all the more striking by the fact that even my daughter’s simple plate of grilled cheddar on ciabatta and the scrumptious fries with just the right amount of salt and thyme.
+By far the biggest disappointment, as I had been anxious to try risotto ever since first hearing about it and watching it being made on television.
+This disappointment was made all the more striking by the fact that even my daughter’s simple plate of grilled cheddar on ciabatta and fries with just the right amount of salt and thyme.
 How does a kid’s meal at five dollars taste better that a fancier meal that costs more than three and a half times as much?